|All colors and patterns

 One of the best things about American Longhair cats is that they are not as expensive as other longhair breeds like the Angora or Persian, often costing thousands of dollars.
-We recommend setting aside $400 to $800 for your kitten, depending on where you live and whether you want breeding rights.
-If you are not going to become a breeder, you don’t need reeding rights, but you will usually need to get the cat spayed or neutered to complete the purchasing contract.
+If you are not going to become a breeder, you don’t need breeding rights, but you will usually need to get the cat spayed or neutered to complete the purchasing contract.

-Cats also require several shots and booster shots that require several vet visits, and you will need to purchase foo treats and toys.
+Cats also require several shots and booster shots that require several vet visits, and you will need to purchase food, treats, and toys.
 You don’t need a bed or a leash, but some people like to buy them, and you will need a wide shallow dish they can eat from without bumping their whiskers.

 1. American Longhair cats likely first came to America from England with the first settlers.
-The colonists had them on their ships to protect the grain from mice and other th
+The colonists had them on their ships to protect the grain from mice and other threats.

 2. Many owners describe the American Longhair cat as dog-like because it tends to greet you at the door and follow you around your home.